Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

 In high-profile media transactions, regulatory risk is not an externality.
 It is part of the deal design.

 Recent developments have added another layer.
 The Department of Justice has announced reviews of both the Netflix and Paramount transactions, and public statements from the executive branch suggest heightened scrutiny.
-In contested M&A, regulatory uncertainty does not just delay outcomes—it creates optionality for both bidders and targets.
+In contested M&A, regulatory uncertainty does not just delay outcomes, it creates optionality for both bidders and targets.
 A party with a less favorable offer can argue that regulatory risk makes their path more certain.
 A party with a more favorable offer can argue that regulatory concerns are pretextual.
 Watch how each side uses the DOJ process as leverage.

 ---